ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 ES is not when:

 1. You stream your SoT events.
-1. You apply CQRS pattern.
+1. You apply the CQRS pattern.

-So, if persistence level stores state as a series of events describing past - that's event-sourcing.
-Event streaming and CQRS usually comes together with event-sourcing, but have nothing to do with it per se and _possible without event-sourcing_.
+So, if persistence level stores state as a series of events describing the past - that's event-sourcing.
+Event streaming and CQRS usually come together with event-sourcing, but have nothing to do with it per se and _are possible without event-sourcing_.

 ### Which events we publish?